 - Too many memories.
 For someone who has lived for a long time, the holidays bring reminders of everyone they have lost along the way.
 Even for the happiest of seniors, this can make the holiday season a very bittersweet time.

 - Living alone.
-Over 1/4 of American seniors live alone, and being alone during the holidays can make anyone feel down.
+Over 1/4 of American seniors live alone, and missing out on social interaction during the holidays can make anyone feel down.

 - Financial burdens.
 When a senior is living on a fixed income, sometimes their financial state affects whether they can participate fully in the holidays.
-Such scenarios can add to the pain of old memories if they remember hosting parties or buying gifts they can no longer afford.
+When they are unable to participate, their disappointment can add to the pain of old memories if they remember hosting parties or buying gifts they can no longer afford.

 In addition, clinical depression is a major problem among older people, with an estimated 7 million retirees suffering from the disorder.
 The problem can be worse during holiday seasons.
 For some of those elderly people, senior companionship could ease the loneliness.